THE WEDDING PHOTO GUIDE

 Summer

-I live for the long days but they usually last until about 9pm so that often means some harsh light for your outdoor ceremony and formal portraits.
-Be prepared to sweat through expensive clothing.
+I live for the long days, but they usually last until about 9pm, so that often means some harsh light for your outdoor ceremony and formal portraits.
+Be prepared to sweat through expensive clothing LOL.

 Fall

-This can go one of two ways, before daylights savings there will still be bright lush greenery outside and sunset around 7:30pm again, but after daylights savings the leaves have changed to their Autumn gloriousness and the sun goes down around 4:45pm.
+This can go one of two ways, before daylight savings, there will still be bright, lush greenery outside and sunset around 7:30pm again, but after daylight savings, the leaves have changed to their autumnal glory, and the sun goes down around 4:45pm.

 Winter

 It's darker, it's colder.
-The trees are bare, it's usually cloudy and the sun goes down around 4pm.
+The trees are bare, it's usually cloudy, and the sun goes down around 4pm.
 Plan for most, if not all, photos to be done indoors.
-I love to brave the cold for photos if you are down.
+I love to brave the cold for photos if you are down too.

 Night Portraits or Exit

-Night portraits are some extra couples portrait we can do outside with a flash setup.
-It takes around 10-15 minutes.
-This is a great time to pop some bubbly, grab umbrellas if it is raining or even include your wedding party.
-Fun ways to exit your wedding is to give your guests something to hold or throw on queue.
-Ideas: Sparklers, biodegradable confetti, streamers, flower petals or cut up greenery.
+Night portraits are some extra portraits we can do outside with a flash setup.
+It takes around 10 minutes.
+This is a great time to pop some bubbly, grab umbrellas if it is raining, or even include your wedding party.
+Fun ways to exit your wedding are to give your guests something to hold or throw on cue.
+Ideas: Sparklers, biodegradable confetti, streamers, flower petals, or cut up greenery.

 Advice + Tips